Home | Send Feedback | Share on Bluesky |

 Ttl2.java

-You may also add a TTL index to an existing collection.
-The same behavior applies here; the documents are not immediately deleted only the next time the background thread runs.
+You can also add a TTL index to an existing collection.
+The same behavior applies here; the documents are not deleted immediately, only the next time the background thread runs.

-The previous example expired all the documents after date + 1 minute.
-But what if we want to expire the documents with different expiration dates.
-For instance, we store log events, and we want to expire logs with the severity INFO after 1 hour, with the severity WARN after 7 days and ERROR logs after 1 month.
+The previous example expired all documents after date + 1 minute.
+But what if we want to expire documents with different expiration dates?
+For instance, if we store log events, we might want to expire logs with the severity INFO after 1 hour, logs with the severity WARN after 7 days, and ERROR logs after 1 month.

 MongoCollection<Document> collection = db.getCollection("log");